aolayeye/PyBer_Analysis/README.md

     - The percent of total drivers.

 ### Intial Findings
-1. A visual inspection of our bubble chart reveal that urban cities has the highest driver count and total number of rides.
-Conversely, rural cities with the lowest number of rides and smallest driver count has the highest fares.
+1. A visual inspection of our bubble chart reveal that urban cities have the highest driver count and total number of rides.
+Conversely, rural cities with the lowest number of rides and smallest driver count have the highest fares.

     Note: Circle size correlates with driver count per city